Kajtas666/netguru-assignement/README.md

 This project is Kajetan Kurkiewicz's Netguru recruitment automation assignement.

 ## Requirements
-This project requires latest version of Node.js is required.
+This project requires latest version of Node.js.
 You can download it from here https://nodejs.org/en/.

 It uses Cypress as a framework for UI tests automation.

 ## Instalation